Mutual Funds (Costs, Distributions, etc.)

 - Divide that result by the total number of shares you own.
 This gives you your average per share.

 - Multiply the average per share by the number of shares sold.

 If you wish to use the average basis to figure the gain on the sale of mutual fund shares, you must elect to do so.
-See Publication 550, Investment Income and Expenses (Including Capital Gains and Losses), for information on how to make this election.
+To choose the election, there are two separate processes for making the election for average basis method for covered and noncovered securities.
+See Publication 550, Investment Income and Expenses (Including Capital Gains and Losses), for information on how to make these elections.